EiichiroIto/Gratch/README.md

 # Gratch
-Block-style programming environment for tackling graph structure and graph algorithm, based on MIT Scratch.
+Block-style programming environment for tackling graph structure and algorithm, based on MIT Scratch.

 (This is an alpha release for checking concepts.)